SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 * Natural Armor

 When you aren't wearing armor, your base AC is 13 + your Dexterity modifier.
-A shield�s benefits apply as normal while you use your natural armor.
+A shield's benefits apply as normal while you use your natural armor.

 * Nature's Intuition